peteroupc/html3dutil/doc/index.md

 view of a 3D scene, in the nature of an abstract "camera".
 * <a href="Promise.md">Promise</a><br>A promise holds a value to be resolved in the future.
-* <a href="Semantic.md">Semantic</a><br>Contains constants for assigning semantics to uniforms and vertex attributes.
+* <a href="Semantic.md">Semantic</a><br>Contains constants for assigning semantics to vertex attributes found in mesh buffers and to data that is uniform throughout a particular geometry draw call.
 * <a href="extras_arrow.md">module:extras/arrow</a><br>The <code>extras/arrow.js</code> module.
 * <a href="extras_camera.md">module:extras/camera</a><br>The <code>extras/camera.js</code> module.
 * <a href="extras_camera.InputTracker.md">module:extras/camera.InputTracker</a><br>A class for tracking key press, mouse, touch, and mouse wheel